HPV-positive oropharyngeal cancer: Patient preferences

 Current guidelines are based on data for OPC as a whole, so that patients are generally being treated regardless of HPV status, yet many clinicians and researchers are considering deintensification.
-It is likely that treatment of this condition will continue to evolve in the direction of deintensification, in order to minimize loss of function but maintain disease control.
+Treatment of this condition will likely continue to evolve in the direction of deintensification, to minimize loss of function but maintain disease control.
 In the absence of specific clinical trials and guidelines, patient preferences need to be taken into consideration to minimise short- and long-term toxicity and functional loss and optimize quality of life, given the prolonged survival frequently seen.
 This may involve exploring patients' values regarding trade-offs of disease control against adverse effects of treatment.
-Patients who have received CRT as primary treatment for OPC place a high value on survival, and although agreeing that deintensification is desirable, were reluctant to trade off much survival advantage for lower toxicity, though would be more likely to forgo chemotherapy than accept reduced radiation.
+Patients who have received CRT as primary treatment for OPC place a high value on survival, and although agreeing that deintensification is desirable, were reluctant to trade off much survival advantage for lower toxicity, though they would be more likely to forgo chemotherapy than accept reduced radiation.

 Carcinoma of unknown primary

-In some situations HPV+OPC may present with cervical lymph nodes but no evident disease of a primary tumour (T0 N1-3) and is therefore classed as Squamous Cell Carcinoma of Unknown Primary Origin.
-The occurs in 2-4% of patients presenting with metastatic cancer in the cervical nodes.
+In some situations, HPV+OPC may present with cervical lymph nodes but no evident disease of a primary tumour (T0 N1–3) and is therefore classed as Squamous Cell Carcinoma of Unknown Primary Origin.
+This occurs in 2–4% of patients presenting with metastatic cancer in the cervical nodes.
 The incidence of HPV positivity is increasing at a similar rate to that seen in OPC.
 In such situations, resection of the lingual and palatine tonsils together with neck dissection may be diagnostic and constitute sufficient intervention, since recurrence rates are low.